Notifications

 • Referendum Act

-To reaffirm that a binding referendum result is not required to be implemented if it would violate the Constitution, a proposed amendment to the Referendum Act would state that Alberta’s government is not required to implement the results of a binding referendum if doing so would contravene Canada’s Constitution.
+To reaffirm that a binding referendum result is not required to be implemented if it would contravene the Constitution, an amendment to the Referendum Act states that Alberta’s government is not required to implement the results of a binding referendum if doing so would contravene Canada’s Constitution.

 • Legal Profession Act

-• The Alberta Law Foundation does not currently have any bylaws and therefore operates largely according to internal practices that are not subject to external oversight.
-The requirement to have bylaws approved by the Minister will provide government with opportunities to improve Alberta Law Foundation’s governance and alignment with the goal of supporting access to justice.
+• The Alberta Law Foundation did not have any bylaws and therefore operated largely according to internal practices that were not subject to external oversight.
+The requirement to have bylaws approved by the Minister provides government with opportunities to improve Alberta Law Foundation’s governance and alignment with the goal of supporting access to justice.

-References to the governance agreement between the Government of Alberta, the Law Society of Alberta and Legal Aid Alberta are updated, signaling the sustainability of the services provided through the agreement.
+References to the governance agreement between the Government of Alberta, the Law Society of Alberta and Legal Aid Alberta have been updated, signaling the sustainability of the services provided through the agreement.

-Proposed amendments would ensure regulation of lawyers remains fair and focused on professional competence and ethics, while protecting lawyers from misuse of the complaints process.
-The amendments would:
+Amendments ensure regulation of lawyers remains fair and focused on professional competence and ethics, while protecting lawyers from misuse of the complaints process.
+The amendments:

 • include a purpose statement for the Law Society of Alberta stating its mandate is to uphold and protect the public interest in the administration of justice and giving some details on what that entails